2026 Public Art Grant Program

 Funds will be released upon acceptance of the grant by the applicant, as demonstrated by the execution of a Grant Agreement.

-If the funds intend to create or install something not on the applicant’s property, permission from the landowner or gallery must be included with the application.
+If the intent for the funds to create or install something not on the applicant’s own property, permission from the landowner or gallery must be included with the application.

 The WAC must be acknowledged with its logo in all publications related to the funded activity.